thenick775/thelist/README.md

 # TheList
-A command line program to make a searchable set of lists, with tags and extendable fields
+A command line program to make a fast, searchable, in memory set of lists, with tags and extendable fields

 I built this because sadly, I watch so many movies and read so many books that it became impossible for me to keep track of my favorites in my head.